Marker-Inc-Korea/AutoRAG/README.md

 ### 4-1.
 Run as a CLI

-You can use a found optimal RAG pipeline right away with extracted yaml file.
+You can use a found optimal RAG pipeline right away with the extracted YAML file.

 ```python
 from autorag.deploy import Runner